Caring for Stag Horn, Dark Horn, Honey Horn, Bone, and Ivory Handles

 Stag and bone handles are beautiful to have as knife handles, but being natural materials they contain a certain amount of water content.
 This may dry up overtime if not well maintained and cause the stag handle to shrink or even crack, leaving the tang of the knife exposed.
 This is especially true in places that experience a dry climate all year round.

-To prevent this, we have some tips for you on how to "re-hydrate" your stag handles and keep them nice and plump to prevent cracks.
+To prevent this, we have some tips for you on how to "restore" your stag handles and keep them nice and plump to prevent cracks.
 Do note that some other natural materials like Ivory and horns may shrink over time and need these treatment too.

 Things you need: